EmployeeIssues.comU.S. Employee Rights in Plain English

 Employers may spy on their employees in those ways and then some, because they have the right to protect their buildings, office equipment and such.
 Subsequently, security legally trumps employee privacy rights in the workplace.

-Employers also have the right to thwart potentially-damaging employee behavior, such as sexual harassment, and ensure employee productivity.
-But it's also because there is no Federal "employee workplace privacy rights law" that universally prohibits electronic surveillance.
+Employers also have the right to thwart potentially-damaging employee behavior, such as sexual harassment, and ensure employee productivity; but, employers can get away with unreasonable employee electronic surveillance too, because there is no Federal "employee workplace privacy rights law" that universally prohibits it across all states.

 State Workplace Privacy Laws